Updated for the 2022 AMCAS Application

 Here is how I would close out the noise violation.

-I felt bad for disturbing others and worse for being selfish.
-The next day I apologized to each of my neighbors.
+I felt bad for disturbing others on my floor and made sure to apologize to them the next day.
 Reflecting on my experience, I am sorry it happened but grateful for the growth I have since made.
 I am not the same person I was in my first year of college.
-In addition to no other incidents or violations, in the years since, I have gone on to serve as co-captain of the swimming team, TA for two general chemistry labs, and an afterschool tutor at an under-resourced elementary school.
+In addition to no other incidents or violations, in the years since, I have gone on to serve as co-captain of the swimming team, TA for two general chemistry labs, and an after-school tutor at an under-resourced elementary school.
 As I look to medical school and beyond, I will continue to grow and make a positive difference in my community.

 The last part of the essay demonstrates maturity, remorse, and an attempt to make things right.